The IoT chip market in healthcare was valued at US$1,831.808 million in 2020.

-The IoT Chip Market in Healthcare is estimated at US$1,507.165 million for the year 2019.
-Rising healthcare expenditure is boosting the adoption of digital technologies including Internet of Things (IoT), artificial intelligence (AI), virtual/augmented reality (VR/AR), and 3D printing among others.
-In the healthcare sector, digital technology is helping in developing sustainable healthcare systems and providing cheaper and more effective solutions for various diseases.
+Rising healthcare costs are encouraging the use of digital technologies such as the Internet of Things (IoT), artificial intelligence (AI), virtual/augmented reality (VR/AR), and 3D printing.
+In the healthcare sector, digital technology is playing a role in helping develop sustainable healthcare systems and provide cheaper and more effective solutions for various diseases.
 As such, the IoT chip market in healthcare is flourishing worldwide.
 The Internet of Things (IoT) has opened up a wide range of opportunities in the healthcare industry.
 The growing adoption of connected devices across this sector has significantly boosted the demand for this technology.

-The emerging popularity of remote healthcare solutions is another major driver of IoT chip market in healthcare.
-The growing global aging population, especially in developed countries, has augmented the demand for home healthcare solutions.
-According to the World Bank Data, the population ages 65 and above of the total population have increased from 7.49% in 2008 to 8.87% in 2018.
-Moreover, the rising prevalence of chronic diseases is also leading patients to shift to remote healthcare solutions and services in order to reduce spending on regular hospital visits.
-As the use of cellular technology is maturing, people are opting for innovative mobile health services which is positively impacting the growth of IoT chip market in healthcare.
-Increasing investments in R&D to develop innovative remote health solutions is further contributing to the market growth.
-For example, in 2018, researchers at Griffith University in Australia collaborated with Huawei and Tonwo Health Clinic Technology to develop wearable devices that will help patients to manage chronic conditions.
+The emerging popularity of remote healthcare solutions is another major driver of the IoT chip market in healthcare.
+The growing global ageing population, especially in developed countries, has increased the demand for home healthcare solutions.
+According to the World Bank data, the population aged 65 and above of the total population has increased from 7.49% in 2008 to 8.87% in 2018.
+Moreover, the rising prevalence of chronic diseases is also driving patients to shift to remote healthcare solutions and services to reduce spending on regular hospital visits.
+As the use of cellular technology is maturing, people are opting for innovative mobile health services, which is positively impacting the growth of the IoT chip market in healthcare.
+Increasing investments in R&D to develop innovative remote health solutions is further contributing to the market’s growth.
+In 2018, for example, researchers at Griffith University in Australia collaborated with Huawei and Tonwo Health Clinic Technology to develop wearable devices to aid patients in managing chronic conditions.

-Companies are actively involved in growth strategies in order to expand their global market share which is also fuelling the growth of IoT chip market in healthcare.
-Recently in April 2020, Sony has entered into a collaborative partnership with Norwegian telecommunications firm Telenor, and Ericsson to build Internet of Things (IoT) devices for the healthcare market.
-Under this partnership, Sony will provide sensors using its Visilion advanced tracking solution, Telenor will supply the SIM cards and networking tools which work globally, and Ericsson will provide its IoT Accelerator Platform which enables businesses to connect and manage billions of devices.
-Mexican Biotix Labs has also partnered with Spanish health tech Fixme to combine IoT technology and physiotherapy in Mexico.
-Physiotherapists will be using a device for measuring the range of movement of the patient’s limbs to better understand the healing process.
+Companies are actively involved in growth strategies to expand their global market share, which is also fuelling the growth of the IoT chip market in healthcare.
+Recently, in April 2020, Sony entered into a collaborative partnership with Norwegian telecommunications firm Telenor, and Ericsson to build Internet of Things (IoT) devices for the healthcare market.
+Under this partnership, Sony will provide sensors using its Vision advanced tracking solution, Telenor will supply the SIM cards and networking tools which work globally, and Ericsson will provide its IoT Accelerator Platform, which enables businesses to connect and manage billions of devices.
+Mexican Biotix Labs has also partnered with Spanish health tech company Fixme to combine IoT technology and physiotherapy in Mexico.
+Physiotherapists will be using a device to measure the range of movement of the patient’s limbs to better understand the healing process.

-The recent COVID-19 pandemic outbreak has further impacted the growth of the IoT chip market in healthcare.
-With clinicians and researchers focusing on treatment breakthroughs, IoT and related technologies have become mainstream applications.
-With the mandatory quarantine of patients with symptoms of COVID-19, healthcare workers are using IoT devices to remotely monitor patients’ vitals in an isolation ward.
-With the rapid and global spread of this virus, it has become more vital than ever for healthcare organizations to reap the advantage of advanced technologies available such as IoT in order to combat this disease.
-A sudden surge in the demand for telemedicine is further driving the market growth.
-Companies, as well as academic institutions, are conducting various research in order to come up with effective use of IoT to combat this global pandemic.
-For example, the University of Hong Kong has been successful in using a commercial AI and IoT platform from Biofourmis for monitoring COVID-19 positive patients.
-Australia’s largest running LoRaAN network operator, the National Narrowband Network Co (NNNCo), has recently partnered with Belgian Applications and Solutions Provider, WMW, to bring IoT solutions to the country, including those that can assist in the battle against coronavirus spread.
+A sudden surge in the demand for telemedicine is further driving the market’s growth.
+Companies, as well as academic institutions, are conducting various research to come up with effective use of IoT to combat this global pandemic.
+For example, the University of Hong Kong has been successful in using a commercial AI and IoT platform from Biofourmis for monitoring COVID-19-positive patients.
+Australia’s largest LoRaAN network operator, the National Narrowband Network Co (NNNCo), has recently partnered with Belgian Applications and Solutions Provider, WMW, to bring IoT solutions to the country, including those that can assist in the battle against coronavirus spread.

-APAC regional market will witness a noteworthy CAGR during the forecast period on account of increasing investments in IoT and the rapid adoption of digitalization across the healthcare sector in countries like China, India, and Australia.
-There have been continuous efforts to increase the adoption of IoT solutions to enable better and efficient patient monitoring and improve connected systems.
-In April 2019, the National Association of Software and Services Companies (NASSCOM), through its Center of Excellence- Internet of Things (CoE-IoT), announced its strategic partnership with GE Healthcare in order to bring digital healthcare solutions in the Indian market.
+The APAC regional market will witness a noteworthy CAGR during the forecast period on account of increasing investments in IoT and the rapid adoption of digitalization across the healthcare sector in countries like China, India, and Australia.
+There have been continuous efforts to increase the adoption of IoT solutions to enable better and more efficient patient monitoring and improve connected systems.
+In April 2019, the National Association of Software and Services Companies (NASSCOM), through its Center of Excellence- Internet of Things (CoE-IoT), announced its strategic partnership with GE Healthcare to bring digital healthcare solutions to the Indian market.